 Funds may also positively screen for companies or sectors with a stronger focus on sustainable practices relative to their peers.

 Increasingly, fund managers are using a combination of responsible investing techniques, creating a range of options for customers seeking to align their own values with their investment risk profile.

 In their purest form, ethical investment options, also known as dark green funds, take a highly restrictive approach, excluding any companies (and sometimes entire industries) deemed to be unethical.

 Others, known as socially responsible, light green or sustainable options, don’t exclude entire industries outright, but invest in the most responsible businesses within each industry.

-A common concern surrounding responsible investing is that incorporating ESG factors into the investment process or screening out certain companies, may compromise investment performance.
-However, recent research shows that assets under management using a responsible investment approach are increasingly delivering comparable, or in some cases, above- benchmark returns3.
+A common concern surrounding responsible investing is that incorporating ESG factors into the investment process, or screening out certain companies, may compromise investment performance.
+However, recent research shows that assets under management using a responsible investment approach are outperforming mainstream funds over most time frames and asset classes3.

 It’s important to note though that many of these investment options are still relatively new and most haven’t been around longer than 10 years.
 This means their long-term performance is unknown at this stage.